patriciahma/Data-Clean-Project/codebook.md

 * test sets (x_test and y_test). y_test contains the id of activities from x_test
 * features: contains the features
 * features_info: all info about features
-* activity_labels: the name of each one of six activities used in the datasets.
+* activity_labels: the name of each one of the six activities used in the datasets.
+* subject_train and subject_test: Number of each one of the subjects in train and test datasets respectively

 ##Tasks: